leluc212/Workshop_AWS_Offical/content/5-Workshop/5.3-Create Amplify/_index.md

 - **Cognito** for authentication,
 - **Lambda** for backend logic,
 - **DynamoDB** for application data,
-- **S3 + CloudFront** for hosting and static content,
 - and integrates with **AWS WAF** for additional protection.

-The rest of the workshop (MediaConvert, SES, CloudWatch, IAM policies, …) builds on top of this Amplify-managed backend.
+The rest of the workshop (SNS, CloudWatch, IAM policies, …) builds on top of this Amplify-managed backend.